-Moreover, like any ad format, it’s important to segment your users carefully to ensure your ads are well-targeted and not to waste ad spend.
+Moreover, like any ad format, it’s important to segment your users carefully to ensure your ads are well-targeted and avoid wasting ad spend.

-The amount of content a Facebook user can see on the site’s News Feed could reach or exceed 1,500 updates, including likes, shares, stories, and page updates.
+The amount of content a Facebook user can see in their News Feed could reach or exceed 1,500 updates.
+This includes likes, shares, stories, and page updates.

-Facebook’s algorithms attempt to reduce that number to 300 updates based on a user’s likes, hides, and their scrolling activity, explains Nanigans.com.
+Facebook’s algorithms then attempt to reduce that number to 300 updates.
+This is based on a user’s likes, hides, and their scrolling activity, explains Nanigans.com.